heroncenter/heroncenter.github.io/pages/spaces.md

 # Want to Book Our Spaces For Your Event?

-Rentals are available to artists, healing arts practitioners and members for personal use and for public and or private services.
+Rentals are available for personal use and for public and or private services.
 Each space offers unique features for rentals.

 ## The Wildlife Sanctuary in Westport
 Features: